Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hemolytic anemia associated with mechanical damage to the erythrocyte membrane occurs in patients with aortic valve prostheses due to intravascular erythrocyte destruction.
-Hemolysis is caused by the device of the prosthesis (mechanical valves) or its dysfunction (near-valvular regurgitation).
-Bioprosthesis and artificial valves in the mitral position rarely lead to significant hemolysis.
+Hemolytic anemias associated with mechanical damage to the erythrocyte membrane occur in patients with aortic valve prostheses due to intravascular destruction of erythrocytes.
+Hemolysis is caused by the design of the prosthesis (mechanical valves) or its dysfunction (perivalvular regurgitation).
+Bioprostheses and artificial valves in the mitral position rarely lead to significant hemolysis.
 Mechanical hemolysis is also observed in patients with synthetic arterial shunts.
-In the study of the peripheral blood smear, there are schizocytes and other fragments of erythrocytes (these signs of mechanical hemolysis are present, although to a lesser extent, with normally functioning prostheses).
-Free plasma hemoglobin is elevated, haptoglobin is lowered or not detected, in the urine is usually determined hemosiderin.
-Treatment is aimed at eliminating dysfunction of the prosthesis.
+When examining a peripheral blood smear, schistocytes and other erythrocyte fragments are found (these signs of mechanical hemolysis are present, although to a lesser extent, with normally functioning prostheses).
+Free plasma hemoglobin is elevated, haptoglobin is reduced or not detected, hemosiderin is usually detected in the urine.
+Treatment is aimed at eliminating the dysfunction of the prosthesis.

-Causes of hemolytic anemia associated with mechanical damage to the erythrocyte coat
+Causes of hemolytic anemia associated with mechanical damage to the red blood cell membrane

 Severe hepatocyte damage |